light-conversion-public/scilightcon/doc/docs/user_manual.md

 ```

 #### Collecting names of measurables
-The following code collects and prints out a list of measurables names for a given logger.
+The following code collects and prints out a list of measurables names for a given logger name.
 ``` py
 import datetime
 from scilightcon.datasets import LogsReader